 In January 2022, the POP Bank Centre signed an agreement with Crosskey Banking Solutions Ab Ltd on the renewal of the Group's core banking system.
-The POP Bank Centre anticipates that the Group will take the new core banking system into use during 2025.
-The contemplated renewal project may require significant input from the employees of the Group and have an adverse effect on the Group's profits.
-In addition, there can be no assurance that the contemplated renewal project will be completed within the expected timeline or budget and that the anticipated benefits of the updated system will be realised.
-Any failure or delay in the contemplated renewal project could have a material adverse impact on the Group's business or results of operations.
+The POP Bank Centre anticipates that the Group will take the new core banking system into use in H1/2026.
+The renewal project has required and may still require significant efforts from the Group and have an adverse effect on the Group's profits.
+In addition, there can be no assurance that the renewal project will be completed within the expected timeline or budget and that the anticipated benefits of the updated system will be realised.
+Any failure or delay in the renewal project could have a material adverse impact on the Group's business or results of operations.

 Furthermore, the Group's operations depend on confidential and secure data processing.
 As part of its business operations, the Group stores personal and banking specific information provided by its customers which in Finland are subject to certain regulations concerning privacy protection and banking secrecy.
-The Group may incur substantial costs if information security risks materialise.
+In addition, the Group is piloting artificial intelligence (AI) to improve customer satisfaction and decision-making in its service centre and exploring the possibility to employ AI across operations.
+While AI offers efficiency and cost benefits, it poses risks such as technical challenges, data privacy breaches, regulatory compliance issues, and potential biases.
+AI systems depend on large volumes of data, including sensitive customer information, and any breach of data privacy or security could lead to legal and regulatory consequences, financial losses, and reputational damage.
+The Group may incur substantial costs if any such risks materialise.
 Resolving system and information security problems may cause interruptions or delays in the Group's customer service, which could have an adverse effect on the Group's reputation and persuade customers to abandon the Group's services or to present the Group with claims for compensation.
 Furthermore, if the Group fails to effectively implement new IT systems or to adapt to new technological developments, it may incur substantial additional expenses or be unable to compete successfully in the market.
 Any one of the aforementioned factors could have an adverse effect on the Group's business, results of operations or financial condition.